serverless/serverless/docs/guides/dashboard/monitoring/sdk/nodejs.md

 SDK.

 If you are on a version of the Serverless Framework prior to 3.36.0, you will need to remove the Dashboard SDK Wrapper by setting `disableWrapping`.
-More details about wrapping are in the [Upgrade to V2 guide](https://www.serverless.com/framework/docs/guides/dashboard/upgrade-to-v2#remove-dashboard-sdk-wrapping-optional).

 ```yaml
 custom: